top of page

 • Fragmented, dispersed, underutilised knowledge on projects and local context.

-• Dense, technical reports which fail to connect with key audiences - including decision-makers.
+• Dense, technical reports which fail to connect with key audiences (incl. decision-makers).

 • Public mis-and disinformation can undermine trust in the project and threaten its delivery.